inferno986return/python-pcep/Module3.md

 `my_list = [1,2,3,4,5]`

-Python lists are heterogeneous, which means that almost any datatype can be inserted as an item into a list.
+Python lists are heterogeneous, which means that almost any datatype can be inserted as an item into a list (even other lists, which are called nested lists).
 However, for the PCEP examples, the lists comprise of integers.

 `print(my_list[1])`